Is Puno worth visiting?

 How To Get To Cusco From Puno

-Travelling from Puno to Cusco, again we took an early morning bus.
+Travelling from Puno to Cusco, I took an early morning bus.
 This time the journey was around 10 hours, and we took the first bus, slept a bit on the drive and then passed the rest of the time with podcasts and working on laptops.

 The journey through the Andean countryside is spectacular and coming into Cusco is also a beautiful sight; however, this may best be done by a night bus if you aren’t a fan of daytime bus journeys.